 Cleanroom classes are established by Federal Standard 209E.
 As mentioned earlier, class is usually measured by the number of particles larger than 0.5 µm in a square foot of space.
 The Class 100 standard is the one used by most data recovery companies, as it effectively guarantees to prevent harmful contamination for hard drives and other delicate electronic media.

-ISO 14644-1 standards also detail maximum and minimum limits for Cleanrooms, and we use both standards for the benefit of our clients.
-Secure Data Recovery Services is the only data recovery company in the United States with ISO 4 certification, which demonstrates that the environment allows fewer than 2.9 particles sized 5 µm or larger per cubic meter.
+- ISO 14644-1 standards also detail maximum and minimum limits for Cleanrooms, and we use both standards for the benefit of our clients.

 By investing in a certified Class 10 ISO 4 Cleanroom and other advanced tools, we have established our reputation as an industry leader.
-We offer fast turnaround times, affordable pricing and reliable success rates through more than 40 facilities across the United States, and our engineers can safely treat any type of media failure without unnecessary risks.
-To get started or for more information about our Class 10 Cleanroom, call our customer service team today at 1-800-388-1266.
+We offer fast turnaround times, affordable pricing and reliable success rates through more than 50 facilities across the United States and Canada, and our engineers can safely recovery any type of media failure without unnecessary risks.